University Honors Program Advising

 A: Yes.
 The Honors advisor does not take the place of a UARC or department advisor.
-While the Honors advisor is equipped to answer most questions relating to the general education requirements for each individual major and the availability of relevant Honors courses, there may be specific requirements or course recommendations to be considered.
-Students are recommended to meet with both their appointed advisor and the Honors advisor as necessary.
+While the Honors advisor is equipped to answer most questions relating to the general education requirements for each major and the availability of relevant Honors courses, there may be specific requirements or course recommendations to be considered.
+Students are encouraged to meet with both their department-appointed advisor and the Honors advisor.
 In some cases, students are required to meet with a UARC or department advisor before they are allowed to enroll in courses for a given semester.

-Q: There is an advising hold on my account that makes it so I can't register for classes.
+Q: There is an advising hold on my account and I can't register for classes.
 Can the Honors advisor remove this?

-A: No. Students must meet with the advisor appointed to them in order to have an advising hold listed.
-In order to take advantage of the Honors early enrollment period, students are encouraged to check TitanWeb to see if a hold like this exists as early as possible in order to make any necessary arrangements.
-The Honors advisor may only remove an Honors advising hold.
+A: No. Students must meet with the advisor appointed to them to have an advising hold lifted.
+To take advantage of the Honors early enrollment period, students are encouraged to check TitanWeb to see if a hold like this exists as early as possible in order to make any necessary arrangements.
+The Honors advisor may only remove holds set by the UHP.